Skip to main content

 2. Run the following command to use this YAML config file to create a cloud resource configuration in your existing cloud:

-anyscale cloud resource create --cloud <cloud-name> --file /path/to/cloud-config.yaml
+anyscale cloud resource create --cloud <cloud-name> --file /path/to/cloud-resources.yaml

 Update multiple resources for a cloud